12 Top-Rated Things to Do in Naperville, Illinois

 Address: 500 Jackson Avenue, Naperville, Illinois

-A must-see for any visit to Cantigny Park, the First Division Museum on the grounds is one of the best military museums of its kind.
-Highlighting the history of the 1st Infantry Division of the U.S. Army through many arenas of war, the immersive exhibits and displays, including the decommissioned tanks parked outside, make this museum worth the trip to Cantigny Park alone.
-The 27 scenic holes of the Cantigny Golf Club also attract plenty of attention.
+The on-site First Division Museum is one of the best military museums of its kind and a must-see for any visit to Cantigny Park.
+Highlighting the history of the 1st Infantry Division of the U.S. Army through many arenas of war, the immersive exhibits and displays of this museum are worth the trip to Cantigny Park alone.
+This includes the decommissioned tanks parked outside the museum.

 Address: 1 South 151 Winfield Road, Wheaton, Illinois